 Best tours in Hwange National Park to see the elephants

-Multiple tours are offering wildlife experiences, including to see elephants.
+Multiple tours offer wildlife experiences, including to see elephants.
 Here are the most reliable ones (Rated on Google Maps and Trip Advisor)

 Amboseli National Park, Kenya

-Amboseli National Park covers 151 square kilometres and is an ecosystem that spreads across Kenya and Tanzania.
+Amboseli National Park covers 151 square kilometers and is an ecosystem that spreads across Kenya and Tanzania.
 The local people are mainly Maasai.

 1200 elephants are estimated to roam around this park, and it is not hard to spot herds and super herds of elephants in this fascinating bastion of biodiversity.
 In fact, the national park is known for being one of the best places in the world to get up close to elephants.